 WHAT TO PACK FOR ISLA HOLBOX

 Bring a hat – it will protect you from the strong, Caribbean sun and add an extra touch to any outfit.
-Try this fedora hat from Hat Attack (which I adore!).
+Try this Palma Wide Fedora hat (which I adore!).

 There are a few things you should bring with you though: sunscreen and mosquito repellent are way more expensive on the island than on the mainland, so pack those.
-You’ll need a lot of mosquito repellent all year long because of the unspoilt vegatation (one of the downsides of paradise!), and it gets even worse during mosquito season (May-June).
+You’ll need a lot of mosquito repellent all year long because of the unspoiled vegetation (one of the downsides of paradise!), and it gets even worse during mosquito season (May-June).

-Bring with you all the money you’ll need and email in advance your hotel and ask if they accept payment by card.
+Bring with you all the money you’ll need and email your hotel in advance to ask if they accept payment by card.
 There are 5-6 ATMs in town, but everyone will tell you not to rely on them because they don’t work more often than not.

 BEST TIME TO VISIT HOLBOX ISLAND / HOLBOX WEATHER